Start using GPT functions in Excel

 function.
 For example, if the business whose tagline you're generating is specified in cellB7

-The function combines the two parameters into a single prompt, which it then sends to the AI.
+The function combines the two parameters into a single prompt, based on the underlying prompt template, which is then sent to the AI.
 For example, if

 B7